All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hummus provides some protein (about 7 grams per quarter cup) but is more of a fat and carbohydrate source.
 Use it as a condiment or dip rather than relying on it as your protein for a meal.
 Pair hummus with a stronger protein source like grilled chicken or eggs.

 The Mediterranean "diet" is really a set of principles, not a specific cuisine.
-You do not need to eat Greek or Italian food.
+You don't need to eat Greek or Italian food.
 The principles (lean protein, olive oil, vegetables, whole grains, limited processed food) can be applied to almost any culinary tradition.
 A stir-fry with chicken, vegetables, and brown rice cooked in olive oil follows Mediterranean principles perfectly.

 How do I eat Mediterranean on a budget?